 You’re all done!
-Throw on your caftan with a slip underneath to wear out and about, or use it as a swimsuit cover up (we suggest the Soma Swimsuit from Sprout Patterns) and head out to the water.
+Throw on your caftan with a slip underneath to wear out and about, or use it as a swimsuit cover up and head out to the water.

 Tips for styling your caftan:

 Go casual yet bold with jewelry.
-Chunky statement pieces like big tassel earrings or a large fabric necklace will complement the boxy silhouette of your Charlie caftan (choose either statement earrings or a statement necklace, wearing both simultaneously could end up looking top-heavy and busy).
-Espadrilles, open-toe clogs, and sandals with chunky straps will tie the look together resulting in effortless chicness!
-For inspiration, Heather of Closet Case put together a pretty killer Pinterest board featuring her fave styled caftan looks.
+Chunky statement pieces like big tassel earrings or a large fabric necklace will complement the boxy silhouette of your Charlie Caftan (choose either statement earrings or a statement necklace, wearing both simultaneously could end up looking top-heavy and busy).
+Espadrilles, open-toe clogs and sandals with chunky straps will tie the look together resulting in effortless chicness!
+For inspiration, Heather of Closet Core put together a pretty killer Pinterest board featuring her fave styled caftan looks.

 I can’t wait to see how you style your gauze caftan and don’t forget to share your project with #spoonflower!
 Happy sewing, caftan-istas!